Get Help Paying for School

 Nursing and STEM Scholarships

-Those students that are enrolled in Nursing or STEM fields will apply the same way that all other cadets apply for the Line or the GRFD Scholarships.
+Those students who are enrolled in Nursing or STEM fields will apply the same way that all other cadets apply for the Line or the GRFD Scholarships.
 However, oftentimes Cadet Command will set aside additional funds for applicants in these fields.
 Scholarships will still be awarded on merit.

 Green to Gold for the Currently Enlisted